These Are the Victims of the Virginia Beach Municipal Center Shooting

 Alexander Mikhail Gusev

 Gusev was a right of way agent in the public works department for nine years.
-He was from Virginia Beach.
+He lived in Virginia Beach.

 Katherine A. Nixon

 Nixon was an engineer in the public utilities department for 10 years.
-She was from Virginia Beach.
+She lived in Virginia Beach and was in her early 40s.

+Nixon had three daughters, the youngest of which is just 15 months old, with her husband Jason, Nixon’s grandmother, Claudia Blodget, told the Washington Post.

+“I still remember teaching her how to quilt when she was a teenager,” Blodget said.
+“She leaves a hole in the realm that will never be filled.”

 Richard H. Nettleton

 Nettleton was an engineer in the public utilities department for 28 years.
-He was from Norfolk.
+He lived in Norfolk.

 Christopher Kelly Rapp

 Rapp was an engineer in the public works department for 11 months.
-He was from Powhatan.
+He lived in Powhatan.

 Tidewater Pipes & Drums, a bagpipe band based in southeastern Virginia, said in a Facebook post that Rapp, who had a passion for Scottish culture, had recently moved to Virginia Beach and joined the group.